thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

     - Indented directory listing tool
   * - mmv
     - Tool to move/copy/append/link multiple files by wildcard patterns
+  * - bc
+    - Calculator language, to be used in scripts or interactively
   * - network-manager
     - Network management framework
   * - openconnect